pajjaecat/ORI-SRD/docs/HowToUse/howToUse.rst

 Run Simulations
 ^^^^^^^^^^^^^^^^
-The simulations can be run for different models of the prediction block **PRED**.
-This section covers three of them, namely
+The simulations can be run with different models of the prediction block **PRED**.
+This section covers three of them, that are

 #. `Future Known`_
 #. `Persistence`_;
 #. `Recurrent Neural Network`_.

-The first two are easily implementable, while the third is more complex (Advanced User).
+The first two are easily implementable, while the third is more complex (Advanced Users).
 For each case, we provide a corresponding tutorial (using the default networks ST LAURENT and CIVAUX ) from which inspiration can be drawn.
+Check out section :ref:`Tutorials` or `tutorials`_

 Future Known
 ==============